ciaranodonnell/ciaranodonnell.github.io/_posts/2020-01-27-digital-transformation-is-about-merging-thought-patterns.markdown

 - API first
 - Open by default software

-## What happen's to IT?
+## What happens to IT?

-This might sound like its a big change, and it is.
+This might sound like it’s a big change, and it is.
 It called transformation.
 These changes though are an evolution, they aren't all or nothing, but more like a continuum of improvement.
 Every change you make towards the good sets you up for success, and the benefits are often cumilative.